New York Court Records

 I Lost My TVB Ticket.
 What Do I Do?

-You can print a substitute ticket right from the New York DMV TVB website.
+You can print a substitute ticket from the New York DMV TVB website.
 Substitute tickets contain the same information as issued tickets and are equally valid.
 Note that only open tickets are available for printing online.
 To print a replacement ticket, visit the Substitute Traffic Ticket page of the NYS DMV website.

 Anatomy of a New York Traffic Ticket